 to automatically invoke the generator.
 For example, if you declare a

-Each generator should be an instance of a class derived from the
+generator that takes a target of the type Each generator should be an instance of a class derived from the

 import generators ;